Lu233/SparseDrive-Nuplan/README.md

 ![nuplan example](docs/nuplan_birdsview_example.png)

 ## Conclusion
-The inference has showed that the detection and prediction has generally worked however its performance is still poor.
-This could be related to:
+The inference results indicate that detection and prediction generally work; however, the performance remains suboptimal.
+This could be attributed to:
-- the actual camera mounting position and intrinsic in nuplan vehicles are not fully same as in nuscenes vehicles. these datas are unfortunately not given in nuplan dataset.
-Therefore the datas from nuscenes are used instead.
+- Differences in the actual camera mounting positions and intrinsics between NuPlan and NuScenes vehicles.
+Unfortunately, the NuPlan dataset does not provide detailed camera specifications, so the data from NuScenes was used as a substitute.

 ## next step
-- fine-tuning of the already released [ckpt](https://github.com/swc-17/SparseDrive/releases/download/v1.0/sparsedrive_stage2.pth) with nuplan dataset may improve the performance.
+- Fine-tune the pre-trained SparseDrive model using the NuPlan dataset to improve performance.
+- Integrate NuPlan inference into NuPlan’s closed-loop resimulation.

 ## Quick Start
 The quick start is slightly different compare to the orignal [Quick Start](docs/quick_start.md).
 But it is compatible with all the original SparseDrive functions.